Praqma/questionnaire-engine/README.md

 We are using the free sandbox plan of Mlab.com.
 It gives us 0.5 GB of storage which is ample as we only store textual content.

 Every new questionnaire is stored in a diferent collection inside the same database.
+The inserted records are JSON documents.

 ```json
 _id: ObjectId("5a61c7cafef70a203f3e2469")
 version: "1.0.0"